 Lesson learned: keep your starter in the back of the fridge if you’re going to take a break from regular baking.
-If at all possible, pull it out every few weeks and replace some of the old starter with fresh flour and water, too.
+Pull it out every two weeks, discard half of the old starter, and replace it with fresh flour and water.

-If you do let a sourdough starter get a little weak and sickly, you don’t have to despair.
-With just a handful of steps and a single day, you can have a healthy starter once again that smells pleasantly sour, looks perky and bubbly, and lives in the fridge without a trace of mold.
+But if you do let a sourdough starter get a little weak and sickly, you don’t have to despair.
+Follow these steps so your starter can once again smell pleasantly sour, look perky and bubbly, and live in the fridge without a trace of mold.

 And now that you have a healthy starter again, it’s time to bake!
 Here are some yummy recipes to get you started:

 - Healthy Whole Grain Sourdough Morning Glory Muffins

 - The 50+ Best Sourdough Recipes That Will Have You Baking Tonight